randymarsh77/wkinterop/README.md

 ## Overview

-`WKWebView` provides an api for executing JS code, and recieving messages from JS running in the view's execution environment.
+`WKWebView` provides an api for executing JS code, and receiving messages from JS running in the view's execution environment.
 However, any nontrivial amount of communication requires boiler plate interop code.
 Then, there are other considerations like asynchronousity and cancellation.

-`WKInterop` facilitates communication by providing an api to both Swift code, and JS code for publishing events and making asyncrhonous requests.
-Each execution environment can register to recieve events and process requests.
+`WKInterop` facilitates communication by providing an api to both Swift code, and JS code for publishing events and making asynchronous requests.
+Each execution environment can register to receive events and process requests.

 ## Usage